 - The GOLD B block plan ($2634 per semester) allows 125 Blocks and $300 DCB Available to commuters, seniors and students living in houses and apartments only.

-- The Apartment block plan ($1684 per semester) allows 75 Blocks and $350 DCB.
+- The Apartment plan ($1809 per semester) allows all access dining Monday through Friday and $100 DCB.
 Available to students living in apartments with kitchens, and commuters only.

 - Senior students may choose from the Blue or Gold A or Gold B plan.
 Junior, Sophomore and First year students are required to have the Blue plan.